The Heap: A Contamination-Free Multilingual Code Dataset for Evaluating Large Language Models: Deduplication

 \paragraph{Near Deduplication} We also perform near-deduplication between our scraped dataset and the publicly available ones.
 To achieve this, we utilize the MinHash Locality-Sensitive Hashing (LSH) approach, implemented using the \texttt{datasketch}\footnote{\url{https://ekzhu.com/datasketch/lsh.html}} library.
 We apply the same SHA-256 hashing function as before, with $128$ permutations and a precision-recall weight distribution of $40\%-60\%$.
 These design choices help mitigate hash collisions while maintaining a balanced trade-off, hence favoring higher recall at the expense of a controlled increase in false positives (removing files that were not duplicates).

-We use a shingle size of $7$ characters, as code files typically use a smaller set of characters compared to large research articles, where $k = 9$~\cite{massiveDatasets}.
+We use a shingle size of $7$ characters, as code files typically use a smaller set of characters compared to natural language, where $k = 9$~\cite{massiveDatasets}.
 This reduces the likelihood of overly common shingles, which could otherwise inflate similarity scores, as would occur with smaller values of $k$.
 Files with a Jaccard similarity above $0.7$ are flagged as near duplicates, a threshold shown to be effective for duplicate detection~\cite{allamanis}.

 We identify and flag duplicates between our dataset and all publicly available datasets to facilitate a more flexible approach to LLM evaluation, prioritizing both reproducibility and ease of use.
 This setup minimizes time and computational overhead by removing the burden of duplicate detection from researchers.
 Users can seamlessly filter data by language or by exact and near-duplicate files, tailoring the dataset to their specific requirements.
 Table \ref{tab:languages} provides a comprehensive summary of the languages extracted.
 The third column lists the number of files collected after filtering based on file size and word count.
 The last column indicates the number of files obtained after removing exact duplicates within our dataset, with exact and near duplicates from other datasets flagged among the remaining files.
-For more detailed information on the dataset creation process, please refer to the dataset page\footnote{\url{https://huggingface.co/datasets/WizzF/Heap-Forge}}.
+For more detailed information on the dataset creation process, please refer to the dataset page\footnote{\url{https://huggingface.co/datasets/AISE-TUDelft/the-heap}}.